 Biology and life history Both larvae and adults feed on potato foliage through the season.
 Pupation occurs in the soil.
 Adults overwinter in the soil, emerging to feed, lay eggs, and mate in the spring.
 In cool climates, the beetle undergoes only one generation per season, but in warmer areas, such as the southern Columbia Basin, it may have up to three generations.
 Other host plants of CPB include solanaceous weeds such as nightshade, and crops such as tomato and eggplant.

 Scouting and thresholds Check fields for CPB starting at crop emergence: beetles are easily spotted when plants are small.
 Because larvae feed toward the tops of the plants, scouting for this insect is easily done as workers walk through fields.
 There are no established treatment thresholds for CPB.
 The goal of management should be to limit population growth and spread through fields and farms: large populations are harder to manage than small ones.
-Usually, damage starts around the border of the fields since adults prefer to walk rather than fly.
+Usually, damage starts around the border of the fields since adults tend to walk rather than fly.
 CPB can completely defoliate potato plants if left uncontrolled.

 This insect is unpalatable to some generalist predators, but eggs and young larvae are fed upon by Geocoris big-eyed bugs and Nabis damsel bugs.
 There are also two large predatory stink bug species that feed on CPB larvae and at least one species of beneficial fly of the genus Myiopharus that attacks CPB.
 Birds are also good predators of CPB.
 In some situations, severe disease-related mortality can occur during pupation and overwintering in the soil.